documatt/sphinx-reredirects/docs/usage.rst

 *Source* (the key in the ``redirects`` map) is a *docname*, i.e. a document path without a suffix (an extension).
 Most Sphinx projects use ``.rst`` as extension.
 For example, a docname for the file ``index.rst`` is ``index``, for ``agents/intro.rst`` is ``agents/intro``, etc.

-Source may be a non-existent document or existing document.
-If Source does not exist, |project| creates a new redirect .html file.
+A source may be a non-existent document or existing document.
+If a source does not exist, |project| creates a new redirect .html file.
 For an existing document, the document's .html file will be overwritten with the redirect file.
 To select multiple existing documents, a `source wildcard <Wildcard syntax_>`_ can be used.

 *Target* (the value in the ``redirects`` map) is a URL that will be used in the HTML redirecting file.
 It may be specified using the placeholder to reuse the source docname (see `Target placeholders`_).